imaginewarmgun/kopia/README.md

 - `VAULT_PATH`: Path of a directory that has cert and key files in it
 - `REPO_NAME`: Used to name cert and key files

+If the file permissions for the bind mount on the host differ from those required by the container, adjust them accordingly.

 To run Kopia repository server:
 ```
 docker compose up